vtexdocs/help-center-content/docs/faq/en/the-order-was-billed-in-the-erp-but-remains-in-the-preparing-delivery-status.md

 ---
-title: "The order was billed in the ERP but remains in the 'Preparing Delivery' status.
-What to do?"
+title: 'The order was billed in the ERP but remains in the "Preparing Delivery" status.
+What to do?'
 id: 4szpXviNMAkwOe2cCiMiMe
 status: PUBLISHED
 createdAt: 2017-12-19T13:00:23.800Z